maroda/hpschd/README.md

 ## Mesostics

 An acrostic shows a String of letters down one side of the text.
-A mesostic shows a String of letters down the middle of the text.
+A **mesostic** shows a String of letters down the _middle_ of the text.

-Usually this vertical line of text is capitalized, here we'll call that a Spine String.
+This vertical line of text is capitalized and centered, so we call that a _Spine String_.

-Locating which letter in a line of text to center on the Spine String comes in three forms:
+Locating which letter in a line of entry-text to center on the Spine String happens using one of three algorithms:

-1. 50% Mesostic: The Spine String Letter is unique between itself and the previous one.
+1. **50% Mesostic**: The Spine String Letter is unique between itself and the previous one.
 So if this letter is K, there cannot be a K between itself and the previous letter (which also would not be a K).
-2. 100% Mesostic: The Spine String Letter is unique between itself, the previous one, and the next one.
+2. **100% Mesostic**: The Spine String Letter is unique between itself, the previous one, and the next one.
 In the example, the letter K cannot exist before _or after_ itself between its partner letters.
-3. A "meso-acrostic", arguably another version of a Mesostic, has neither of these limitations.
+3. **A "meso-acrostic"**: Neither of these limitations.

-John Cage would run large amounts of text through the Mesostic algorithm to create poetry.
+John Cage would run large amounts of text through a Mesostic algorithm to create poetry.
-The original text forms the lines of poetry and the Spine String (my term) forms the vertical letters down the middle.
+The entry-text forms the lines of poetry and the Spine String (our term) forms the vertical letters down the middle.

-> The **50% Mesostic** is what _hpschd_ displays by default.
+> The **50% Mesostic** is what _hpschd_ uses to produce the most output from small blocks of text, like the APOD descriptions.
+>
 > The algorithm is fuzzy and can lead to characters causing weird shifts, very long lines, or empty space.
+>
 > This is intentional.

-See also the Wikipedia page on [Mesostic](https://en.wikipedia.org/wiki/Mesostic)

 ## Chance Operations
 There is a two-phase operation: